tdiprima/OpenAI-Cookbook/batches.md

   ```
 - Verify your API key and permissions before submission.

 By including all required parameters, your batch requests should process without errors.
-If you encounter further issues or need additional assistance, feel free to ask!

 <br>